SamMed05/sm_blog/about.markdown

 permalink: /about/
 ---

 Hi, I'm Samuel Mediani.
-You can consider this entire blog as an *about page*, but here you will find a summary.
+You can consider this entire blog an *about page*, but here you will find a summary.

-I am a 17 y/o student from Italy who loves programming and learning new things.
+I am a student from Italy who loves programming and learning new things.
 I'm attending the fourth year of upper secondary school in the IT technical institute, but I built this blog by learning the skills I needed as a self-taught.
 I like experimenting with pretty much every aspect of developing and trying out new things in order to learn from them and improve myself.
 For now, I have done some work in app, web and video game development, but I also experiment in other fields such as image processing, creative coding and digital illustration.